alyssaespenida/Final-Project-2nd-Year/README.md

 Yumang, Elisha Joy R.

-For the result of the output of the programs, visit Issues.
+For the result of the output of the program, visit Issues.